 Meyerhoff, Miriam - Erik Schleef, Erik - MacKenzie, Laurel: Doing Sociolinguistics.
 A practical guide to data collection and analysis.
 London and New York: Routledge Taylor & Francis Group.
 2015.

+Notes:

+Course assess Total number of nent of assessed studen ts: 225

+А В С D E FX

+59.11 22.22 15.11 2.22 0.44 0.89

 Provides: doc.
 Mgr.
-Renáta Gregová, PhD.
+Renáta Greg gová, PhD. •

-Course ID: KAaA/ Course nan

-SPCOb/15
+Date of last me odification: 11.09 0.2024

+Approved: doc e.
+Mgr.
+Soňa Šniro cová, PhD., Mgr. .
+Július Rozenfel d, PhD., doc.
+RN Dr. Peter Pristaš,

+CSc., univerzitný profesor
-Course name: Speech Communication

-COVID -19 UPDATE Due to the Covid-19 pandemic situation, the majority of classes will be carried out online via MS Teams (lectures and seminars).
-Week 1 classes will be contact to explain/clarify/discuss all details (if the situation allows).
-The remaining weeks (2-12) will be online via MS Teams.
-A final written test will be written during contact seminar, if the situation makes it possible.
-Students are expected to attend each class according to the schedule.
-More than one unexcused absence is not acceptable (extreme situations aside), making the second unexcused absence an automatic failure for the course.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A urts Course ID: KAaA/ SPCOb/15 Course name: Speech Communication Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28 Number of ECTS cr Recommended seme ster/trimester of the course: 5.
+Course level: I. Prerequisities: Teams.
+A final written Students are expected absence is not accept an automatic failure for required to give a pre- will be no retake for a ails (if the situation allows).
+The remaining weeks (2-12) will be online via MS n test will be written during contact seminar, if the situation makes it possible d to attend each class according to the schedule.
+More than one unexcused able (extreme situations aside), making the second unexcused absence for the course.
 There will be 1 written test (week 7).
-Each student will be required to give a presentation based on the course study material provided in advance.
-There will be no retake for any part of the continuous assessment (1 written test, 1 oral presentation). written test = 80% + oral presentation = 20%
+Each student will be essentation based on the course study material provided in advance.
+There any part of the continuous assessment (1 written test, 1 oral presentation). oral presentation = 20% The course aims to fa application of the cor amiliarise students with the principles, central ideas and the practical mmunication theories they are likely to encounter not only in the pline but also in everyday life.
+Brief outline of the c 1.
+Introductory lessor 2.
+Defining communi

-A - 93-100%

-B - 86-92%

-E - 65-71%

-FX - 64% and less

-The course aims to familiarise students with the principles, central ideas and the practical application of the communication theories they are likely to encounter not only in the communication discipline but also in everyday life.

-- 1. Introductory lesson.

 - 2. Defining communication.
 Models of Communication.
 Contexts of Communication.

 - 3. Symbolic Interaction Theory (Mead)

 - 4. Coordinated Management of Meaning (Pearce and Cronen)

 - 5. Genderlect Styles (Tannen)

 - 6. Face Negotiation Theory (Ting-Toomey)

 - 7. The Rhetoric (Aristotle)